 What you'll study

-Run in partnership with National Theater Institute (NTI) in Connecticut.
+This programme, designed specifically for US-based students, is delivered in partnership with National Theater Institute (NTI) in Connecticut.

 Study at two different locations:

-• Year one National Theater Institute in Connecticut, USA
+• National Theater Institute in Connecticut, USA

-• Year two Rose Bruford College Lewisham Campus
+• Rose Bruford College in London, UK

 International Theatre Practice and Performance Rose Bruford College